tetsuo13/home-assistant-config/README.md

 - [Screenshots](#screenshots)
 - [Other Noteable Configurations](#other-noteable-configurations)

 This is the configuration used in my [Home Assistant](https://home-assistant.io/) (HA) setup.

-Runs on a [Raspberry Pi 3B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) using [Home Assistant Operating System](https://github.com/home-assistant/operating-system).
+Runs as a virtual machine using [Home Assistant Operating System](https://github.com/home-assistant/operating-system).

 # Devices